oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/PODMAN_README.md

 ### Deploying with Block Devices

-If you are using an NFS volume, skip to the section "Deploying with the Oracle RAC Storage Container".
+If you are using an NFS volume, then skip to the section "Deploying with the Oracle RAC Storage Container".

 To create additional nodes, use the following command: